-Of course the usual suspects (Adidas, Nike, Puma and the like) will always be among our go-tos for activewear, but the athleisure boom has made space for a ton of newer, less recognizable brands.
+Of course the usual suspects (Adidas, Nike, Puma and the like) will always be among our go-tos for activewear outfits, but the athleisure trend has made space for a ton of newer, less recognizable brands.
 Here are a few of our new favorites.

 In addition to a cool in-house line, Carbon38 is a site where we discovered some of our favorite activewear brands, from Alo Yoga to Terez.
 It also does occasional designer collaborations, like this current one with Jonathan Simkhai.

 We’ve long loved this direct-to-consumer brand’s high-quality hoodies, but it's recently upped its athleisure game in a major way, offering perfect-fitting leggings and the most comfortable jogger pants we’ve ever worn.